makrai/notes/hu-2106-lora-low-rank-adapter.md

   * LoRA is orthogonal to many prior methods and can be combined with many of them, such as prefix-tuning.
 We provide an example in Appendix E

-## Terminologies and Conventions We make frequent references to the Transformer
+## Terminologies and Conventions.
+We make frequent references to the Transformer

-* input and output dimension size of a Transformer layer d_model .
+* input and output dimension size of a Transformer layer `d_model`.
 We use
 * Wq , Wk , Wv , and Wo to refer to the query/key/value/output projection mxs
   in the self-attention module
 * W or W0 refers to a pretrained weight matrix and
   * ∆W its accumulated gradient update during adaptation.
 We use
-* r to denote the rank of a LoRA module.
-We follow the
+* r to denote the rank of a LoRA module
-* conventions set out by Vaswani+ (2017) and Brown+ (2020)
+* We follow the conventions set out by Vaswani+ (2017) and Brown+ (2020)
   * Adam (Loshchilov & Hutter, 2019; Kingma & Ba, 2017) for model optimization
   * Transformer MLP feedforward dimension d_{ffn} = 4 × d_model